RenderKit/openvkl/doc/api.md

   int           maxSamplingDepth  `VKL_VDB_NUM_LEVELS`-1 Do not descend further than to this
                                                          depth during sampling.

-  int           maxIteratorDepth  `VKL_VDB_NUM_LEVELS`-2 Do not descend further than to this
-                                                         depth during iteration.

   ------------  ----------------  ---------------------- ---------------------------------------
   : Configuration parameters for VDB (`"vdb"`) volumes and their sampler objects.